Spinal cord injuries

 Spinal injuries can be diagnosed as:

-Complete – When your spinal cord is completely damaged and there is total loss of feeling and the ability to control movement below the injury.
+• Complete – when your spinal cord is completely damaged and there is total loss of feeling and the ability to control movement below the injury.

-Treatment for spinal cord injuries has 3 key phases.
+Management of spinal cord injuries has 3 key phases.

 1. Minimising further injury to your spinal cord